Inside Out (1975 film): Plot

-They cross the border into East Germany and everything goes well, despite Schmidt becoming nervous.
-They arrive at the summer home, to find that the bomb shelter has been built over by an apartment building.
-Further examination of one of the basement rooms reveals that the bunker is directly below, separated by three feet of concrete.
-Ernst contacts Wilhelm Schlager to arrange to get cooperation from the Soviet police garrison.
-Schlager insists on 1/8% of the heist for his inconvenience.
-He steps into another room and conceals a Walther PPK in his belt, while he calls Colonel Kosnikov of the Russian army.
-He plans for them to double cross the group, to get a two-way split for himself and Kosnikov.
-Kosnikov arrives with Soviet soldiers army, surrounds the house, and kills Schlager.
-Sly notices and secretly retrieves Schlager's handgun.
+They cross the border into East Germany and find the bomb shelter at the summer home is buried under a new apartment building, separated from a basement room by three feet of concrete.
+Ernst contacts Wilhelm Schlager to arrange cooperation from the Soviet police garrison.
+He conceals a Walther PPK in his belt and calls Colonel Kosnikov of the Russian army to double cross the group and split the gold with Kosnikov.
+Soviet soldiers surround the house and kill Schlager.
+Sly secretly retrieves Schlager's handgun.
 Kosnikov demands a share for allowing them to stage a bomb threat to get access to the bunker.
 He reroutes his troops to the apartment building, and provides the group with equipment to impersonate a bomb disposal unit.

-The army evacuates the residents, so that they can begin drilling through the concrete floor.
-A boy wanders into the room where the dynamite is placed for the explosion.
-The boy is discovered at the last moment and safely removed before the explosion.
+The army evacuates the residents and begin drilling through the concrete floor.
 Ernst announces that another bomb has been discovered, as a diversion to allow them to enter the hole leading to the bunker.
-Searching the bunker, the group finds two steel chests containing the gold behind a partition.
-Sly breaks the locks with a hammer and a chisel as the group admires their loot.
-After the gold is retrieved, Kosnikov shows up alone to intercept the group, armed with a machine gun.
-He tries to blackmail them and take all of the gold.
+Inside, the group finds two steel chests containing the gold.
+Kosnikov shows up alone, armed with a machine gun, to blackmail them and take the gold.
 As Schmidt pleads for their lives, Harry pins Kosnikov with a ladder.
 Kosnikov then shoots and kills Schmidt, after which Sly kills Kosnikov with Schlager's pistol.
-When the team returns to West Germany, they are confronted by the checkpoint guard about their flags on the wrong sides of the car's hood.
-The checkpoint guard puts the flags on correctly and allows them to leave.
-They throw Schmidt's body into a river.
+The team returns to West Germany, has a tense exchange with the checkpoint guard who as it turns out is only concerned bout incorrect flags on the car's hood, and they pass.